upwire/upwire-node/README.md

 Services from the Upwire API https://upwire.docs.apiary.io/  can be executed by calling a method with options.

-For example to sned an SMS:
+For example to send an SMS:

 	options = {
         	"callerid": "[callerid]",